Welcome to the Playroll blog

 Whether it's a universal rate that blankets the entire workforce or varied sectoral wages, the idea is to ensure you get a fair shake for a hard day's work, no matter the zip code or job title.

-Of the G20 countries, Argentina saw the largest increase of the net minimum wage from January 2023 to January 2024, with wages increasing by almost 140 percent.
-This must be seen in relation to the country's soaring inflation rates.
-The same can be said of Turkey, where minimum wages almost doubled from 2023 to 2024.
+Of the G20 countries, Argentina saw the largest increase of the net minimum wage from January 2024 to January 2025, with wages increasing by 51% percent.
+However, due to high inflation rates, the real purchasing power of the minimum wage has declined.

 When it comes to minimum wage, it's not always a one-rule-fits-all situation.
 In many places, especially across Europe, how much you should get paid at the very least might come from a national law, but it's not just plucked out of thin air.
 The government usually chats with employers and unions to figure it out.
 Sometimes, when everyone can't agree, the government steps in and sets the wage itself.